mcdermottjesse/art_board/README.md

-# README
+# Art Board

-This README would normally document whatever steps are necessary to get the application up and running.
+An application built with Rails 6.1.
+Users can upload their own art and view other art submitted by the community.

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

 * System dependencies